tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 The ESP8266 and ESP32 microcontrollers don't have native USB support, and all development boards I've come across use a single-purpose USB-to-TTL chip, which means that they fall into the same category as the Arduino Nano when it comes to MIDI over USB.

 That being said, both the ESP8266 and the ESP32 have built-in WiFi, so you can use rtpMIDI, using the [AppleMIDI library](https://github.com/lathoub/Arduino-AppleMIDI-Library), for example.
 An alternative is to use Open Sound Control (OSC).
 This is not MIDI, it's an entirely different protocol, built on top of UDP.
 It can be used for bidirectional communication between audio software and control surfaces.
 I've successfully used this to build a control surface for Reaper.

+Control Surface supports AppleMIDI if you install the AppleMIDI library.
+See the @ref AppleMIDI.ino example for details.
-OSC and rtpMIDI are not directly supported by the Control Surface library, but they can be integrated relatively easily.
+OSC is not directly supported by the Control Surface library, but they can be integrated relatively easily.

 The ESP32 also has Bluetooth support, so you can use MIDI over BLE.
 This is supported by the Control Surface library using the @ref BluetoothMIDI_Interface.

 ***

 ## Conclusion
-I strongly recommend getting a Teensy 3.x for building a Control Surface.
+I strongly recommend getting a Teensy 3.x or 4.x for building a Control Surface.
 MIDI over USB is supported right of the box, and it's the only platform that currently supports USB audio output.
 On top of that, it has plenty of memory to create large MIDI Controllers, and drive lots of displays.

+Arduino boards using the nRF52840 or SAMD21 also support MIDI over USB natively.
+They're not as powerful as a Teensy, and SAMD21 doesn't have that much memory, but they are suitable for medium-sized MIDI project.
+This category includes Arduino Nano 33 and Arduino MKR boards.

-If you just want a very small MIDI Controller, the Arduino Leonardo/Micro are good choices as well, just keep in mind that they don't have a lot of RAM.
+If you just want a small and cheap MIDI Controller, the Arduino Leonardo/Micro are good choices as well, just keep in mind that they don't have a lot of RAM, and are pretty slow compared to Teensy boards, both in terms of CPU power and IO or analog inputs.

-The Arduino UNO and MEGA boards are just not fit for MIDI over USB, and I wouldn't recommend them at all for this application.
+The Arduino Uno, Mega, NANO and Nano Every boards are just not fit for MIDI over USB, and I wouldn't recommend them at all for this application.
+They can of course still be used if you just want 5-pin DIN MIDI instead of MIDI over USB.

 You don't have to worry too much about the number of IO pins a board has, since you can use multiplexers and GPIO expanders, using the ExtendedIO classes of the